 |You gonna have the lamb or the lamb?|

 |The interminable lamb line.|

 There's usually a substantial queue for every food stall at lunchtime but today I noticed one, new this year, without any line.
 Curious, I read the menu: Lamb sausage sandwich with side of chickpea salad or lamb stew.
 No prices.
 I went up to the window and the vendor was grinning at me a little too enthusiastically.
 Then I saw the fine print: They were each $20.
 That explains the shit-eating grin on the vendor.
 He was looking greedily at the crowd and thinking he was going to make a killing.
-But knitters aren't that stupid.
-I hope the jackass didn't sell anything all day and then lowered his prices on Sunday.
+But knitters aren't that stupid, hence the lack of a queue.

 |Roast lamb, onions, mustard.
 Worth the wait.|

 By making a Herculean effort to completely neglect all of my responsibilities, I finally managed to input my entire yarn stash into Ravelry over the summer.
 A total of 127 different stashed yarns doesn't win me any largest stash awards, but it certainly gave me pause.
 Rhinebeck was, obviously, going to test my yarn diet willpower, and the first temptation came when I reached out to pet a skein whose deep wine colour was like a siren's song.
 It was soft.
 Really soft.
 I read the label: 50% cashmere/50% silk (400 yards, fingering).
 Ah.
 That would explain it.
 Yes, it came home with me.

 |Green!
 (Yes, some of that came home with me, too.)|